Oneflow-Inc/oneflow/oneflow/ir/README.md

 ## Code style

 Inevitably, developers maintaining OneFlow IR would face these challenges:
-- Debugging components related to IR, compiler could be complicated and puzzling.
+- Debugging components related to IR, compiler could be complicated and peculiar.
 - IR subsystems should follow latest changes of OneFlow and MLIR closely.

 To address these problems,